BenDMyers/teach-jenn-eleventy/README.md

 2. Clone your fork.
 3. Navigate to your repo in your terminal, and run `npm install`.

+**Note:** We're using a canary build of Eleventy to use its unreleased dev server.
+To instead use the latest stable release of Eleventy, run `npm install @11ty/eleventy@latest`

 ## Running

 To run a dev server, run `npm run dev`.